Documentation Index

 Installation

-Install the Fireworks Python SDK with training extensions:
+Install the Fireworks Python package with training extensions:

 pip install --pre "fireworks-ai[training]"